Resource analysis for quantum-aided Byzantine agreement with the four-qubit singlet state: Broadcast, weak broadcast, and their truth tables

 \begin{mydef}{(weak broadcast)} A protocol among $n$ components such that one distinct component $S$ (the Sender) holds an input value $x_S \in \{0, 1\} $ and all other components eventually decide on an output value in $\{0,1, \perp \} $ is said to achieve \textbf{weak broadcast} if the protocol guarantees the following conditions: \begin{itemize}[label={}] \item \textit{Validity}: if the Sender is correct then all correct components decide on $y = x_S$. \item \textit{Consistency}: if any correct component decides on an output $y \in \{0, 1\} $ then all correct components decide on a value in $ \{ y, \perp \}$; that is, either they choose the value $y$ or choose abort. \end{itemize} \end{mydef}

-The truth table of the weak broadcast functionality is shown in Table \ref{tab:broadcast}, for the special case when the number of components is $n=3$, and resilience is expected up to $t=1$ faulty component.
+The truth table of the weak broadcast functionality is shown in Table \ref{tab:weakbroadcast}, for the special case when the number of components is $n=3$, and resilience is expected up to $t=1$ faulty component.
 In the main text, this special case is denoted by WBC(3,1).
+Note that the above definition of weak broadcast does not include the case when both receivers chose abort in the $S$ faulty scenario.
+However, this scenario should be considered as weak broadcast, because it means that both receivers found that $S$ is a faulty component.
+Also, note that a faulty $S$ can always make the receivers output abort by sending conflicting messages.
+Because of this, we consider these scenarios as weak broadcast.
+Another alternative solution to this would be to modify the \textit{Consistency} condition of the definition of weak broadcast.
+To do this, one needs to allow for an $y \in \{ 0,1 \perp \} $.